California Sees Rise in Fatal Motorcycle Crashes: “Lane Splitting” May Be to Blame

 Posted on behalf of Arnold Law Firm on Feb 25, 2016 in Motorcycle Accidents

 A recent report provided by California’s Statewide Integrated Traffic Records System revealed that motorcycle accidents and related fatalities are once again on the rise.
+Our reputable personal injury attorneys in Sacramento are ready to help victims of motorcycle accidents file a claim to recover the compensation they deserve.

 An analysis of statewide crash data found that fatal motorcycle collisions have increased 23 percent since 2010.